Science Interviews

 Listen Now Download as mp3 from the show The History of Hominins: Are Humans Special?

-Matthews ostrich eggs came from hominid sites - areas that have been identified as places of early human activity either through the discovery of human remains or through other artifacts considered to be uniquely human.
+Matthew’s ostrich eggs came from hominid sites - areas that have been identified as places of early human activity either through the discovery of human remains or through other artifacts considered to be uniquely human.
 One such artifact is a particular type of stone tool that has been found in sites as old as 3.3 million years and used as a marker for human activity.
-But, in a paper in Nature last month Oxford Universitys Tomos Proffitt speculated that these tools may have a different story to tell.
+But, in a paper in Nature last month Oxford University’s Tomos Proffitt speculated that these “tools” may have a different story to tell.
 He brought some examples in to show Chris Smith...

 Tomos - Okay.
-So what we have here are stone flakes and theyre made from various raw materials that we find in East Africa.
+So what we have here are stone flakes and they’re made from various raw materials that we find in East Africa.
 So we have some lava, some basalt flakes, and we have some quartzite flake, which is this incredibly pretty looking white, translucent material.

 Tomos - Thin slivers of stone, basically, that have been taken off a larger core, a larger piece of stone.
-And the way that hominins produced these flakes, and this is one of the characteristic tools we see in the archeological record and the material record of hominins, is through a process called knapping, and they produce these flakes in a controlled fashion through a very specific mechanism called conchoidal fracture.
-We do not see this conchoidal fracture repeated or evident in the natural world and we definitely dont see it often in the primate world.
+And the way that hominins produced these flakes, and this is one of the characteristic tools we see in the archeological record and the material record of hominins, is through a process called knapping, and they produce these flakes in a controlled fashion through a very specific mechanism called “conchoidal fracture.”
+We do not see this conchoidal fracture repeated or evident in the natural world and we definitely don’t see it often in the primate world.
 Even though primates use stone tools, they use them for nut cracking and for various percussive behaviours.
 The way that these types of flakes are produced is not the same process that you see with the nut cracker.

-Chris - So, basically, these are of a particular shape or configuration that nature just wouldnt do that?
+Chris - So, basically, these are of a particular shape or configuration that nature just wouldn’t do that?

 Tomos - Absolutely.
 You very rarely get a sharp cutting edged flake produced naturally by nature.
-What we find even in the very earliest archeological assemblages are many, many flakes in the same place so its a very hominin behaviour.
+What we find even in the very earliest archeological assemblages are many, many flakes in the same place so it’s a very hominin behaviour.

 Chris - So what have been doing with your monkeys?